benmcevoy/pico-synth/pico synth.md

 Maybe I could string a few pico together with I2S as a kinda modular physical/digital synth?
 That is an idea.
 One pico does oscillator, another filter, another echo, etc.

 features:

-- monophonic, two oscillators
-- amplitude envelope (on the mix)
 - osc3 as LFO
 - filter envelope

+DONE - monophonic, two oscillators

+DONE - amplitude envelope (on the mix)

 and if we have the cpu
 - arp

-- delay
+DONE - delay

 and we need patches or some kinda controller with lots of knobs